 \item \textit{Cal Housing} \citep{pace1997sparse} is a dataset for the median house values in California districts, which are published by the $1990$ U.S. Census.
 In this dataset, a geographical block group is an instance/unit.
 The original covariates consist of $8$ features including latitude and longitude which are spatial variables, median income, median house age (house age), average number of rooms, average number of bedrooms (bedrooms), block population (population), average house occupancy (occupancy), and latitude and longitude.
 Given the average number of rooms and the average number of bedrooms, we compute the average number of non-bedroom rooms as a new covariate to replace the former.

 \item \textit{Parkinson's Disease (PD)} dataset \citep{sakar2019comparative} is collected from 188 patients with PD and 64 healthy individuals to study PD detection from the vocal impairments in sustained vowel phonations of patients.
-The target variable is binary with 1 being PD patients and 0 otherwise.
+The target variable is binary, 1 being PD patients and 0 otherwise.
 The covariates consist of various clinical information generated by processing the sustained phonation of the vowel 'a' from each subject.
-Consequently, 753 features are generated by various speech signal processing algorithms, e.g., Time Frequency Features, Mel Frequency Cepstral Coefficients (MFCCs). \end{itemize} For all the datasets, we use dummy encoding for nominal variables.
-That is, we generate $c-1$ binary vectors for a nominal variable with $c$-classes.
-The numbers of samples and features used in the experiments are shown in Table \ref{tab:description}.
+A total of 753 features are generated by various speech signal processing algorithms, {\it e.g.}, Time Frequency Features, Mel Frequency Cepstral Coefficients (MFCCs). \end{itemize}

-\subsection{TCGA Clinical Data}
+\subsubsection{TCGA Clinical Data}

 For both KIRC and SKCM data, MLP is constructed using $2$ hidden layers that have respectively $128$ and $32$ units for KIRC and $256$ and $32$ units for SKCM, and trained for $10$ epochs.
 Random forest is trained with maximum depth equal to $10$.
 For both MLM-cell and MLM-EPIC, hyper-parameters $K_l$ is set based on $10$-fold cross validation (CV) within training data, and assumed to be equal across the $2$ hidden layers.
 We choose another hyper-parameter $\widetilde{J}$ by comparing the training accuracy obtained at several values.
 For KIRC, the number of layer $l$-cells is set to $K_l=4$ according to CV for $l=1,2$, and $12$ cells are formed at the end.
 These $12$ cells are merged into $\widetilde{J} = 10$ EPICs.
 For SKCM, the number of layer $l$-cells is set to $K_l = 13$ according to CV for $l=1,2$, and $77$ cells are formed at the end.
 The cells are merged into $\widetilde{J}=10$ EPICs.